-Commonwealth Games baton relay route revealed
+Commonwealth Games baton relay route through UK revealed

 - Published

-The route the Queens Baton relay will take around England has been revealed, ahead of the Birmingham Commonwealth Games.
+The route the Queen's Baton Relay will take around host nation England and the rest of UK has been revealed, ahead of the Birmingham Commonwealth Games.

-It begins with a five-day tour of London, during the Platinum Jubilee and will visit 180 places.
+It begins with a five-day tour of London during the Platinum Jubilee and will visit 180 places.

-The batons ends its 29-day journey at Birmingham's Aston Hall on 28 July, the day of the opening ceremony.
+The baton ends its 29-day journey through England at Birmingham's Aston Hall on 28 July, the day of the games' opening ceremony.

-This is the final stage of a tour of the 72 nations that make up the Commonwealth.
+This is the final stage of a tour of the 72 nations of the Commonwealth.

 Thousands of people have been invited to take it in turns to carry the baton, with between 40 and 130 each day.

+After the Queen's Jubilee, the baton will visit the Falkland Islands, the Channel Islands and the Isle of Man.

+Before it returns to England on 4 July, where it will cover an estimated 2,500 miles (4,000km), it will also tour Scotland, Northern Ireland and Wales.

-Among the locations being visited are the Eden Project in Cornwall, the Lake District and Blackpool Tower and venues from the 2012 London Olympics and the 2002 Manchester Commonwealth Games.
+Among the locations being visited in England are the Eden Project, in Cornwall; the Lake District; Blackpool Tower; and venues from the 2012 London Olympics and 2002 Manchester Commonwealth Games.

-The final countdown to the Opening Ceremony will see the Baton spend 11 days travelling through the West Midlands, where the events will later be staged.
+The final countdown to the opening ceremony will see the baton spend 11 days travelling through the West Midlands, where the events will later be staged.

-The baton will cover 2,500 miles (4,000 kilometres) and the route stretches between Cornwall and Northumberland.
+As it moves through the host region, the baton's route will take in the Black Country Living Museum, in Dudley; Chasewater, in Staffordshire; and a stretch of the River Severn, where it will be transported by coracle.

 Phil Batty, director of ceremonies, culture and Queen's Baton Relay, said a lot of work had gone into planning the route.